beyChill/helio/README.md

 ```bash
 sudo dnf install xorg-x11-server-Xvfb
 ```

-<p>Clone from github</p>
-**Optional, populate .env with string.
-An example is in the root directory**
+**Optional, populate .env with applicable strings.

+An example is in the root directory.
 - env_example

 Expect Helio to create folders and databases.
 Seleniumbase will download everyting it needs to be functional
+- the folder appears in the root directory as 'downloaded_files'

+<p>Clone Helio from github</p>
+Recommended install steps

 ```bash
 git clone https://github.com/beyChill/helio.git